wprint3d/wprint3d/SECURITY.md

 You'll receive a response in 24 to 48 hs.
 All messages are read and replied in order of reception, however, please follow the template below in order to help better orgranize the workflow.

+If no response is received after 48 hs. please, [create a new issue](https://github.com/wprint3d/wprint3d/issues/new) with the subject of your e-mail.
+In the body, omit any specifics about the procedure and let us know that you've sent an e-mail to security@wprint3d.com.

 ## E-mail example

 **Subject:** [CRITICAL] User password exposed when a user does *XXX*